CloudKlass/Azure-Advanced-Networking/Instructions/Labs/M07_Unit 5 Restrict network access to PaaS resources with virtual network service endpoints.md

 1. After selecting the Connect button and RDP, select the Download RDP File button.
 A Remote Desktop Protocol (.rdp) file is created and downloaded to your computer.

 1. Open the downloaded rdp file.
 If prompted, select Connect.
-Enter the user name and password you specified when creating the VM.
+Enter the user name: **Testuser** and password: **TestuserPa$$w0rd!** you specified when creating the VM.
 You may need to select More choices, then Use a different account, to specify the credentials you entered when you created the VM.

 1. Select **OK**.